Quercetin has powerful antioxidant properties and may help protect against certain health conditions, including heart disease.

 7. Reducing the risk of heart disease

 Diet plays an essential role in reducing the risk of cardiovascular diseases, such as heart disease and strokes.
-Because fruit and vegetables contain flavonoids, eating more of them can reduce the risk of these diseases.
+Because fruit and vegetables contain flavonoids, eating more may help reduce the risk of these diseases.

 8. Lowering high blood pressure

-People can get quercetin through their diet by eating a range of fruit and vegetables each day.
+People can get quercetin through their diet by eating a range of fruit and vegetables daily.

 Quercetin is a flavonoid found in fruit and vegetables.
 It has a wide range of benefits, which people can get by including a variety of fruit and vegetables in their diet.

-Although many studies have found many potential benefits of quercetin, many of these studies have been animal or in vitro studies.
+Although many studies have found several potential benefits of quercetin, many have been animal or in vitro studies.

 Further research on humans is necessary to understand the benefits and side effects fully.